iennae/iennae.github.io/source/_posts/2015-07-01-starting-a-local-coffeeops.markdown

 * Talk about it.
 Ask for help.
 Use twitter and mailing lists.
 * Pick a good environment for talking.
 * Have coffee and show up.
 More people will show up over time.
 (You can also drink tea or cocoa or have brunch!)
 * Treat the meeting as work.
-Part of effective working is education and
+Talk about it with your co-workers and your manager.